mpdf/mpdf.github.io/reference/html-control-tags/formfeed.md

 </tr>
 </tbody> </table>

-<div class="alert alert-info" role="alert"><strong>Note:</strong> If no new page is added, the other parameters will be ignored e.g. resetting page numbers/styles, margins and headers/footers.
+<div class="alert alert-info" role="alert">**Note:** If no new page is added, the other parameters will be ignored e.g. resetting page numbers/styles, margins and headers/footers.
 If 2 pages are added, any changes in page numbers/styles, margins and headers/footers will start on the final added page.</div>

-<div class="alert alert-info" role="alert"><strong>Note:</strong> From mPDF &gt;= 3.0 the page numbering can be reset to any positive number.
+<div class="alert alert-info" role="alert">**Note:** From mPDF &gt;= 3.0 the page numbering can be reset to any positive number.
 Prior to this, it was only possible to reset it to 1.</div>

 # Attributes